Shreyabhaskar/Search-Workshop1/README.md

 git for project collaboration, docker for app containerization, and postgres for storing and retrieving application data.

+# Git, Docker and Postgres Workshop

+A hands-on workshop to explain the basics of Git, Docker, and Postgres.
+In this, you will learn the foundations of using git for project collaboration, docker for app containerization, and postgres for storing and retrieving application data.

 ## Prerequisites

 ##### Any Linux machine (ubuntu is preferred) with following packages installed